Medical records condensation: a roadmap towards healthcare data democratisation: Results

 We deliver a detailed comparison of the convergence steps between the original and condensed data of each DNN in Table \ref{tab:training_steps}.
 It can be discovered that accelerated learning of condensed data is a common trait across all datasets and networks.
 On average, the condensed data can boost the training speed by 95.4\%, 91.1\%, and 88.0\% than the original on PhysioNet-2012, MIMIC-III, and Coswara, respectively.
 Consequently, sharing condensed data can benefit healthcare AI research with significantly compacted volume and faster model learning.
-Such traits can be highly desirable when sharing a dataset of massive data volumes that can be time-consuming to complete the model training. \\
+Such traits can be highly desirable when studying a dataset of massive data volumes that can be time-consuming to complete the model training. \\

-\textbf{Condensed data effectively conceals individual-level knowledge.} The innate privacy protections are the most attractive property of DC, aside from the well-preserved ML utility and compressed data volume.
+\textbf{Condensed data effectively conceals individual-level knowledge.} The elimination of individual-level information is probably the most attractive property of DC, aside from the well-preserved ML utility and compressed data volume.
 As described in Section \ref{sec:methods}, DC performs distributions matching between two random batches of original and condensed data embedded by randomised DNNs.
 Since the number of condensed samples is far less than the original, this mechanism creates a many-to-one correspondence.
 Each condensed sample receives knowledge from multiple original instances, and the condensed set is essentially a macro-level synthesis of the original dataset.
-From this perspective, sharing a condensed dataset is comparable to sharing the metadata, such as the mean and STD of clinical variables, which hides individual-level information and is thus permitted by relevant regulations.
+From this perspective, sharing a condensed dataset is similar to sharing the metadata, such as the mean and STD of clinical variables, which hides individual-level information and is thus permitted by relevant regulations.